Get Rates Near You!

 American Express® National Bank, Member FDIC

 Don’t make the mistake of assuming American Express is only a credit card company.
 It also operates a bank that has a high-yield savings account that typically pays one of the highest APYs available.
 What’s more, American Express makes it easy to open and maintain an account.
-There are no minimum balance requirements or monthly fees.
+It’s $0 to open, and there are no monthly fees.
 Customers can manage their accounts online and set up automatic deposits if they’d like.

 Pros